 Diploma in Animal Care at the age of 16.
 She has work at different educational establishments for the past 8 years where she has gained valuable experience with a range of different learners.
 Lauren has a particular interest in small mammals and has a pet cat called Sloan.

 Lauren has taught a range of subjects from Level 1 to Level 3 over her teaching career, her favourite subjects to teach are Animal Welfare and Ethics, Animal Health and Animal Breeds.

 Our Location and Our Animals

-From September 2022 our Animal Care department and its huge variety of animals will move from its current home at our Northenden campus to a new home and brand new facilities at our Wythenshawe campus.
+In 2022 our Animal Care department and its huge variety of animals moved into brand new facilities at our Wythenshawe campus.

-At Wythenshawe you’ll working with everything from rabbits, guinea pigs and chickens, right through to lovebirds, leopard gecko and a royal python.
-We’ve even got a racoon.
+At Wythenshawe you’ll work with everything from rabbits, guinea pigs and chickens, right through to lovebirds, a leopard gecko and a royal python.
+We’ve even got racoon dogs.

 If you love animals, you’re in for a real treat.